-Knowing the main competitors and the unique value proposition (article link) of your product is also very useful.
-The design should reflect the unique advantages of the brand in order to stand out among rivals and be catchy.
+Knowing the main competitors and the unique value proposition of your product is also very useful.
+The design should reflect the unique advantages of the brand in order to stand out among rivals.

-- Do you have copy and images for this design project?
+- What copy and images will this project include?

-Show templates that you think would suit the most, even if it is the design of your main competitors.
-By doing so, you set the bar for your expectations
+Show examples that you think would suit the most, even if it is the design of your main competitors.
+By doing so, you set the bar for your expectations.

-Show the designer examples that you DO NOT like.
+Show the designer what you DO NOT like.
 This will give them a general idea of your tastes and preferences and prevent you from getting frustrated with their work.

 - What are the timeline and budget?

-Determine the project budget in advance.
+Determine your budget in advance.
 This way a designer will be able to optimize the time and resources spent.
 Determining the budget also allows the designer to decide whether they want to perform this task.

 Give the designer a timeline and set a realistic final deadline.
 You have to take into account the different stages of the design work such as consultation, concept development, execution, production, and delivery.

-Of course, no one likes haste and it often leads to mistakes, but often it is simply necessary to complete the work in a short time.
-In such cases, you must honestly inform the designer in advance.
+Sometimes it is simply necessary to complete the work in a short time.
+In such cases, just honestly inform the designer in advance.

 It is necessary to discuss all the above questions with the designer before you start working.
 You may think that some of them are trivial and the answers are obvious.
 Still, the quality of the design depends on the knowledge of all these details.